App Volumes architecture

 Directory services design considerations

-The Horizon Cloud Service, a next-generation platform, separates user identity from machine identity.
-This distinction enables you to select various identity solutions for use with Horizon Cloud Service while maintaining the platform's security and functionality.
-More details on the supported user identity and machine identity can be found in the Horizon Cloud Service Next-Gen architecture documentation.
+Horizon Cloud separates user identity from machine identity.
+This distinction enables you to select various identity solutions for use with Horizon Cloud while maintaining the platform's security and functionality.
+More details on the supported user identity and machine identity can be found in the Horizon Cloud architecture documentation.

 Network design considerations

-Cloud-Hosted App Volumes is a managed service within Horizon Cloud Service – next-gen. The creation of the image includes enabling App Volumes and deploying the App Volumes Agent within the image and the pools created.
+Cloud-Hosted App Volumes is a managed service within Horizon Cloud.
+The creation of the image includes enabling App Volumes and deploying the App Volumes Agent within the image and the pools created.
 The App Volumes Agent communicates with the Horizon Agent, which in turn connects to the Horizon Cloud control plane using the Message Queuing Telemetry Transport (MQTT) protocol.
-This communication process is detailed in the Network Ports section of Horizon Cloud Service – next-gen. For a comprehensive list of port requirements, refer to the product documentation.
-These requirements support App Volumes features for use with Horizon Cloud Service on Microsoft Azure.
+This communication process is detailed in the Network Ports section of Horizon Cloud.
+For a comprehensive list of port requirements, refer to Ports and Protocols Required by Horizon Edge.

 Storage design considerations

-App Volumes packages are stored in the VHD format and delivered from Microsoft Azure fileshares which are documented under the prerequisites section in the product documentation.
+App Volumes packages are stored in the VHD format and delivered from Microsoft Azure file shares which are documented in Prerequisites for Using App Volumes with Horizon Cloud on Edge deployments.

-With the release of version 2412, App Volumes now support three package formats.
+With the release of version 2412, App Volumes supports three package formats.
 App Volumes package capture now supports VMDK, VHD, and MSI output formats for specific platform delivery.

-The App Volumes Agent version 2412, and later, can now be installed on physical Windows endpoints without needing the App Volumes Manager.
+App Volumes Agent version 2412 and later can now be installed on physical Windows endpoints without requiring the App Volumes Manager.
 This functionality allows target physical Windows endpoints to receive App Volumes application packages from an enterprise delivery solution in the MSI format and launch the application using the App Volumes Agent.

 Delivery to physical windows endpoints